 - a) Compare current practices to the internal control system and identify gaps.
 For an internal control expert, the most important consideration should be to evaluate the existing system of internal control in comparison to one defined by these guidelines and other international best practices.
 In this regard the first step is to identify what is and what is not covered by existing practices. - b) Involve senior management, the audit committee, audit staff, other key players.
 The thought process and implementation of change should not be considered as "just other audit things."
 Senior management and the audit committee must be perceived as driving the change and developing the control culture. - c) Assess business environment, organization culture and key players.
 Before the process of change is set in, it would be necessary to understand: (1) what is changing in the culture?
 (2) What is changing in the organization's businesses and systems?
 (3) Are there organizational initiatives which internal control system implementation could link to?
-(4) What is the perception about the internal auditing function within the organization? - d) Decide on implementation strategy.
+(4) What is the perception about the internal auditing function within the organization? - d) Decide on implementation of the strategy.
 If the new practices can be designed to align with other organizational initiatives, or if senior management has taken ownership, this step is relatively easy.
 In any case, having a realistic implementation strategy is critical to success.
-Most implementers introduce the new ideas slowly and informally, building on personal relationships within the organization, listening as much as talking, and gradually building a consensus for change. - e) Provide training to everyone involved.
+Most implementers introduce the new ideas slowly and informally, building on personal relationships within the organization, listening as much as talking, and gradually building a consensus for change.

+e) Provide training to everyone involved.
 The most critical factor to the successful implementation of a control model is that everyone involved must understand internal control.
-Effective training depends heavily on how concepts are phrased and the concrete examples and exercises which make the concepts real to participants. - f) Rectification & Improvement: The findings of the internal audit department and that of other experts should be reported back to the relevant staff/office for rectification and improvement of the internal control system.
+Effective training depends heavily on how concepts are phrased and the concrete examples and exercises which make the concepts real to participants.